 Stephan received a master's degree in mechanical engineering at the Technical University

 of Aachen, where he continues a partnership with the department of computer science.

 Objectica is developed and supported by Stephan Leibbrandt.

 Symbols and Numbers

-Objectica 1.1 requires Mathematica 6, 7, or 8 and is available for Windows, Mac OS X, and Linux.
+Objectica 1.1.5 requires Mathematica 9 or greater and is available for Windows, Mac OS X, and Linux.

 Note: Contact the developer for trial information.